louthy/language-ext/README.md

 _(more on those later)_

-_If you're not using C# 6 yet, then you can still use this library.
-Anywhere in the docs below where you see a camelCase function it can be accessed by prefixing with `Prelude.`_

-__Process__
+### Process

 To use the `Process` system, include `LanguageExt.Process.dll` and add `using static LanguageExt.Process` to access the camelCase functions.

 _NOTE: The Process system is at alpha stage right now.
-The rest of the library is well used and tested._
+The rest of the library is well used and tested.
+The entire API can be found in LanguageExt.Process (in Prelude.cs).
+There are also a few samples._

 ### Features